KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 * Strings, wrapper objects
 * Explicit conversions, object to numbers, object to string
 * What is the difference between `==` and `===`?
 * What is strict mode?
+Why do you need strict mode?
+How do you declare strict mode?
 * Object inheritance.
 How to get prototype?
 How to set prototype?
 * Arrays.
 How to create array, how to clean array, new array methods in ECMAScript5/6
 * Array like objects.
 What is it?